Movie on Michael Jackson may be in the works

-LOS ANGELES (REUTERS) - Michael Jackson's story is headed for Hollywood from the producer who helped make hit film Bohemian Rhapsody (2018), industry media reported on Friday (Nov 22).
+LOS ANGELES • Michael Jackson's story is headed for Hollywood from the producer who helped make hit film Bohemian Rhapsody (2018), industry media reported over the weekend.

 Deadline, Variety and the Hollywood Reporter said producer Graham King had secured the rights, including music, from Jackson's estate to make a feature film about the life of the Thriller (1982) singer, whose legacy has been tarnished by allegations of child sex abuse.